-An illustrated portfolio starting as an account of professional life in geography and education.
-Pannage now exists as a curation of that work with autobiographical commentary.
+Starting as an illustrated portfolio of professional life in geography and education, Pannage now exists as a curation of that work with autobiographical commentary.
 More up to date, it also explores continuing personal interests.

 The blogposts section concerns topical issues, personal views, musical choices and key events.
 Geo-story is the main hub for adventures and various online projects.
 I explain that it is about places and life-stories.
 My sequence of employment, or career, is outlined in Work 1 and Work 2.